-Seared in butter, infused with rich chicken broth, and topped with a browned butter cream sauce, they’ll never believe how simple this recipe actually is!
+Velvet Pork Chops are seared in butter, infused with rich chicken broth, and topped with a browned butter cream sauce, they’ll never believe how simple this recipe actually is!

 My husband doesn’t like gravy.
 Many of you who have been with me a while may remember me mentioning that from time to time.
 Although, after seventeen years of marriage, I’ve learned that he really isn’t as opposed to it as he thinks he is.
 At some point in his life, “gravy” was tasted and terribly disliked and so the term itself always brings a slight flinch to his face.
 As a result, I have learned to use the word “sauce” in it’s place.
 A simple vocabulary switch and everyone is happy.

 These pork chops make him doubly happy, though.
 He asks for these things about as often as Katy asks for Chicken and Dumplings, and we have been known to have them twice in one week when Ricky manages to get a particularly pleading look in his eyes.
 Fortunately, the recipe is simple as can be, which is surprising once you taste the amazing flavor, they are unlike any other pork chop you have had!